openlibraryenvironment/reshare-library-configurations/palci/inventory-reference-data/millersville/README.md

 The scripts coming to this directory can be used for setting up location hierarchies and record identifier types in FOLIO Inventory for Millersville.

-! work in progress - do not use !